withastro/roadmap/proposals/0000-markdown-content-redesign.md

 # Motivation

+## Background: Performance Issues

 - **Performance (Speed):** Markdown rendering continues to be an expensive part of Astro's runtime.
 While we can look into faster renderers (ex: Goldmark) there is still a big inefficincy on our end with how we hold the tool.
 Astro currently renders markdown on import, which means that multi-file markdown imports (via both `import.meta.glob` and `Astro.fetchContent()`) block the response until all imported files are rendered, even if only a subset of these files are ever used on the page after filtering.
 - **Performance (Memory):** For large projects, this also forces Astro to store all rendered Markdown output in memory at the same time, making it difficult to manage memory efficiently.
 Our community has reported builds maxing out memory limits in a project of only 800 markdown pages, and builds requiring 50+ GB of memory.
 - **Infinite Loops:** By rendering during import, we also introduce a risk for infinite loops when we call `fetchContent()` in a Markdown layout used by a fetched page, bouncing between render and `fetchContent()` infinitely.

+## Background: Usability Issues

+- `Astro.fetchContent()` currently only supports Markdown files, which is confusing to some users.
+- ESM `import` currently supports most file types *except* Markdown, which can work with `import` but you'll get back a different, undocumented  object API than if you'd used `fetchContent()`.
+- `import.meta.glob()` is another API available to users, but its unclear how `Astro.fetchContent()` and `import.meta.glob` are related.
+- Users still have difficulty using Markdown files in their projects due to legacy API decisions that we've been trying to move away from (ex: `.content -> `.Content`)

+## RFC Goals

+- Consolidate all of the existing markdown features into a single API
+- Align with Vite and how other file formats are built & imported
+- Keep a user-friendly API so that users don't need to use `import.meta.glob/globEager` themselves
+- If possible, open up this "user-friendly API" to more file types, not just Markdown
+- Solve the mentioned performance issues.

 # Detailed design